What is an OAR?

 - Above Normal- These donors are also coded as “excellent” and generally have an average of 20 eggs retrieved during her process.
 These donors are considered the gold standard for two contributor cases.

-Most often, if a potential donor receives a “Below Normal” result she will be excluded from progressing further into the system.
+Most often, if a potential donor receives a “Below Normal” result she will be excluded from progressing further into our donor program.
 Certain forms of birth control can have adverse effects on an OAR test.
 In rare cases, women on these forms of birth control may be asked to discontinue use of this birth control method, wait (usually two complete menstrual cycles) and then complete the OAR again.